google-deepmind/mujoco/doc/XMLreference.rst

    that for site transmissions both the translation and rotation axes are defined in local coordinates.
 In contrast, translation is global and rotation is local for joint, and both translation and rotation are global for jointinparent.
+:at:`body`: :at-val:`string, optional`
+   This transmission can apply linear forces at contact points in the direction of the contact normal.
+The set of contacts is all those belonging to the specified :at:`body`.
+This can be used to model natural active adhesion mechanisms like the feet of geckos and insects.
+The actuator length is again defined as zero.
+For more information, see the :ref:`adhesion<adhesion>` shortcut below.
 :at:`tendon`: :at-val:`string, optional`
    If specified, the actuator acts on the given tendon.
 The actuator length equals the tendon length times the gear ratio.
 Both spatial and fixed tendons can be used.